 7. Intercourse Is Not a Hands-Free Zone

 The majority of women enjoy — and often require — clitoral stimulation to gain and maintain arousal.
-Unfortunately, too many o them don’t ask for it during intercourse (or at all).
+Unfortunately, too many of them don’t ask for it during intercourse (or at all).
 Ladies, speak up!
 Guys, step up!
 Don’t hesitate to keep attention on the clitoris with a finger, hand, or sex toy should the clitoris in question want it and the position engaged in logistically allow for it.
-(For example, clittage ain’t gonna happen with “The Wheelbarrow“, which is just another reason why that position is kind of useless for most of the population.)
+(For example, clittage ain’t gonna happen with “The Wheelbarrow“, which is just another reason why that position is kind of useless for most hetero couples.)